mdsahilak/Pokedex/README.md

 - Supports VoiceOver, Dynamic Type and Landscape.

 **Third-Party Libraries Used:**
-- Nuke - High-performance image async image loading library to display Pokemon sprites.
+- Nuke - High-performance async image loading library to display Pokemon sprites.
 - Drops - To display accessible toasts to the User.

 **Extras**